-Located in Cypress Hills Provincial Park, Hidden Valley is an alpine resort operated by Alberta’s Ministry of Forestry, Parks and Tourism.
+Located in Cypress Hills Provincial Park, Hidden Valley is an alpine resort operated by Alberta’s Ministry of Forestry and Parks.
 Our unique montane environment provides stunning vistas overlooking the prairies toward Medicine Hat, 65 kilometres to the northwest and some 600 metres below.
 The nearby Elkwater townsite is home to year-round amenities including a café, hotel, restaurants and trails.

 We are fortunate to receive significant snowfalls annually; however, we also have an extensive snow making system to ensure visitors are able to hit the slopes.